nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide_for_rhel.md

 ### 4.1 ERROR: Upgrade supported from version X.Y.Z or newer.

-The following error message may come up during the security server upgrade.
+The following error message may come up during the Security Server upgrade.

 `ERROR: Upgrade supported from version X.Y.Z or newer.`

 Upgrading the packages from the current version to the target version is not supported directly.
-The fix is to upgrade the security server to the target version step by step.
+The fix is to upgrade the Security Server to the target version step by step.

-For example, the following security server packages are currently installed.
+For example, the following Security Server packages are currently installed.

 ```bash
 [root@rh1 ~]# yum list installed | grep xroad